influxdata/docs-v2/content/influxdb/cloud/organizations/users.md

 ## Remove a user from your organization

+{{% warn %}}
+If you delete an InfluxDB Cloud user, the user cannot be reactivated.
+The user needs to create a new account with a new token.
+{{% /warn %}}

 1. Navigate to your organization's [Members page](#members-page).
 2. Click the **{{< icon "delete" >}}** icon next to the user you want to remove.
 3. Click **{{< caps >}}Remove user access{{< /caps >}}**.